Do you know if you’re using the right type of hair brush for your desired hairstyle and hair type? If not, then girl… you’ve come to the right place!

-The type of hair brush you use can literally make or break the style you are going for.
+And the brush you use can literally make or break the style you’re going for.

-Things like the types of bristles, the different shapes, and even the material its made from are all important factors to consider when choosing a hair brush.
-So with all the different types of hair brushes, which type is right for your style?
+Things like the bristle-type, the brush shape, and even the material it’s made of are all important factors to consider when choosing the perfect hair brush.

 Let me break it down for you…